abond936/My-Journal/docs/Project.md

 - Search and filter

 #### Planned Features
+Function
-- Drag and drop hierarchy
+- *Drag and drop hierarchy*
-- Tag deletion/merging functionality
+- *Tag deletion/merging functionality*
-- Styling improvements
 - Cover image/icon
-- Tag analytics ??
-- Tag suggestions ??
-- Tag history ??
+Styling

 ❓ Open Questions
 - How to deal with edited/deleted tags?
+   - Edited - warning - heirarchy staying the same, unless edited.
+   - Deleted - warning - Deleting this tag will remove this and all children tags from all entries and albums.
 - Feed tags back to photo metadata?

 ### **Question Management**